 Once the verdict is read, either lawyer has the option of requesting the judge to “poll” the jury.
 This involves the judge asking each juror one at a time, if this is his or her verdict in the jury room, and whether it is still his or her verdict.
 This process gives a juror the opportunity to speak up if he or she was pressured into voting in a manner he or she did not believe was the correct verdict.

 A “not guilty” verdict is final, once entered, absent a rare request for a “polling” of the jury and a recanting by one or more jurors.
 The State cannot appeal a “not guilty” verdict rendered by your jury.
-After the “not guilty” verdict is made the order of the court, you are “discharged” of any responsibility for that charge.
+After the “not guilty” verdict is made in the order of the court, you are “discharged” of any responsibility for that charge.

 A DUI guilty verdict usually leads to a defense request for the jury to be polled.
-Absent a juror “recanting” his or her vote, the guilty verdict will typically be made the order of the court.
+Absent a juror “recanting” his or her vote, the guilty verdict will typically be made by the order of the court.
 Certain rarely used motions may be asserted by your legal team, but these usually only arise when an unusual mid-trial motion was made by the defense attorney and the judge reserved ruling or initially ruled against your attorney’s motion, only to later change his or her mind after hearing the guilty verdict.
 Barring this, some form of post-trial motion or appeal can be pursued.

 If the jury can never agree on a verdict, and their vote must be unanimous and agreed to by all, a mistrial can and eventually will be granted by the judge.
 This means that the State can start over to try your case before a new jury.
 Often, these cases get resolved at this point by negotiations between the attorneys for a reduced charge.

+There are 3 different verdicts that may be read at the end of a DUI jury trial.
 If you are found not guilty, your trial is over.
 With a drunk driving conviction, like with most other misdemeanors, if you are found guilty, the judge (or the jury in a few jurisdictions) then sentences you to your punishment at the same proceeding.
 Your attorney may or may not have additional things to present or witnesses to testify if it would be appropriate for your DUI sentencing.